Macronutrients –Changing Your Nutrition Habits

 Your Body Requires the Appropriate Amounts of Macronutrients

-During our fitness journey there always comes a time when we realize that it is necessary to include a change in our nutrition habits.
+During our fitness journey there always comes a time when we realize that it is necessary to change our nutrition habits.
 Generally, with most people, their thought is that they need to “go on a diet”.
 I find this is where confusion sometimes sets in, and they veer off the path and have a setback.

 Changing your life means permanently changing the habits that haven’t worked for you.
 When I discuss nutrition with clients, I never use the word “diet” because diet has negative connotations and people think they need to deprive themselves severely to achieve their goals.
 The reality is that you need to change the way you eat and start thinking about how you want to fuel your body.
 Food is a fuel, and people need to realize that you wouldn’t put “regular 87” gas in your Ferrari, so why would you put processed, low-quality food into your body?
 Your body also requires the right fuel mix or in other words – the appropriate amounts of macronutrients.